 3.1 Continuous Time Markov Chain (CTMC)

-In the past, various researchers [4, 14, 15], have used the theory of discrete time Markov chain (DTMC) to describe the structure of a sequence of lithologies, whereas very few workers [16, 17, 18] have been carried out for Markov process for stratigraphic simulation using continuous time Markov chain parameters.
+In the past, various researchers [4, 14, 15], have used the theory of discrete time Markov chain (DTMC) to describe the structure of a sequence of lithologies, whereas very few workers [16, 17, 18] have carried out Markov process modeling for stratigraphic simulation using continuous time Markov chain parameters.
 Markov process with a continuous time (CTMC) parameters are more satisfactory for describing sedimentation than discrete time Markov chain (DTMC) because they treat sedimentation as a natural process that happens continuously (i.e., which is unbroken in time).
-No doubt they yield not only the same information as a discrete time analysis, but also give information about the distribution of the thicknesses of the lithologies.
+They not only yield y the same information as a discrete time analysis, but also give information about the distribution of the thicknesses of the lithologies.
 However, the simulated stratigraphy using continuous time Markov model helps in predicting subsurface deposits specially coal and hydrocarbons [19].
 The sole object of such model is to simulate stratigraphy for prediction of associated deposits.
 Three distinct lithofacies states of sandstone (A), shale (B) and coal (C) from Karharbari Formation of Giridih sub basin are used in this study.
-The first step in continuous time model is to compute Transition Count Matrix (f ij), where i and j corresponds to row and column numbers.
+The first step in continuous time model is to compute Transition Count Matrix (fij ), where i and j corresponds to row and column numbers.
 Trial and error suggested 2.4 m thickness interval, and transitions are counted continuously from lithologic succession.
 Such matrices provide idea of relative thicknesses of facies, and diagonal of the matrix contains non-zero entries.
-The other matrix of CTMC is named as Transition Probability Matrix (p ij).
-It records the probability of actual vertical transitions, and is computed by dividing each cell value (f ij) by corresponding row total (n+).
+The other matrix of CTMC is named as Transition Probability Matrix (pij).
+It records the probability of actual vertical transitions, and is computed by dividing each cell value (fij ) by corresponding row total (n+).
 These probability values are then converted to Fixed Probability Vector by 19 successive iterations where transition probability in each attains similar non-zero positive values sum to unity.
 It represents the ‘Equilibrium Stage’ of Markov chain where the cell values corresponds relative percent thickness of each facies [12].
 The transition probability matrix (p ij) is used to simulate Karharbari stratigraphy.
 To begin with, the original probability values are converted to cumulative probability by successive addition of first and second p ij value, and then first, second and third pij elements to obtain second and third pij values of the same row of Cumulative Probability Matrix (Table 1).
 The cumulative values are used as input to select appropriate transitions by way of random numbers for simulation experiments [16].

 Table 1.
 Continuous time Markov chain matrices of Karharbari Formation, Giridih sub-basin.